Stress Relieved

 The reheating of a weldment to a temperature below the transformation temperature and holding it for a specified period of time.
-A frequently used temperature and time is 1150øF. for 1 hr. per inch of thickness.
+A frequently used temperature and time is 1150°F for one hour per inch of thickness.
 This reheating removes most of the residual stresses put in the weldment by the heating and cooling during welding.

 Related Links